 There is no national law regarding municipal accounts and it very much depends on the policy of your particular service provider or municipality.
-If a tenant wants to this, they will normally need your consent to contract directly with the service provider.
-The Rental Housing Act and Gauteng Unfair Practices Regulations assumes that the tenant will receive your services through their landlord.
+If a tenant wants to do this, they will normally need your consent to contract directly with the service provider.
+The Rental Housing Act and Gauteng Unfair Practices Regulations assumes that the tenant will receive their services through their landlord.

 In Johannesburg it is no longer possible for a municipal account to be transferred into a tenant's name and for the tenant to pay the municipality or service provider directly.
-The City of Johannesburg does have the discretion to open tenant accounts for tenants who are registered indigents in terms of the Expanded Social Package, or who live in abandoned buildings.
+However, the City of Johannesburg does have the discretion to open tenant accounts for tenants who are registered indigents in terms of the Expanded Social Package, or who live in abandoned buildings.

 The Siyasizana social package is a basket of benefits which the City allocates to citizens based on their level of poverty.
 It replaces the old City of Johannesburg indigent subsidy system.
-The programme is for anyone earning less than R4 257.58 a month residing - as owner, tenant or lodger - on a property falling within the boundaries of Johannesburg, should register.
-People with different levels of need will qualify for different levels of subsidy and means that if you live on a formal property, you can qualify for discounts on the services the city charges you for, up to 100% for those with very low incomes.
+The programme is for anyone earning less than R4 257.58 a month residing as owner, tenant or lodger - on a property falling within the boundaries of Johannesburg.
+People with different levels of need will qualify for different levels of subsidy and it means that if someone lives on a formal property, they can qualify for discounts on the services the city charges them up to 100% for those with very low incomes.

-You can register as a building, as a tenant or as even if you are homeless.
-When you register, you receive a printed confirmation that you've registered for the Expanded Social Package, showing the amount by which the bill for your property will be reduced because of this.
-Your landlord will also be notified on his or her bill that the property is registered for indigent benefits.
-How this changes your bill as a tenant is, for now, a matter between yourself and your landlord.
+You can register for Siyasizana as a building, as a tenant or even if you are homeless.
+When someone registers, they receive a printed confirmation that they have registered for the Expanded Social Package (ESP), showing the amount by which the bill for their property will be reduced because of this.
+You as the landlord will also be notified on your bill that the property is registered for indigent benefits.